soleng2018/hol/sa_demo_kit/README.md

 ---

 **⚠️ Important**: Always run the cleanup script when finished with the demo to restore your system to its original network configuration.
 The cleanup script only removes configurations, not packages.

-**🎉 Ready to Use**: This script is now production-ready and perfect for fresh employees with no Linux/networking experience!